simone-contorno/arp-interactive-simulator/README.md

 </code>
 </pre>

-After, to compile the source files, go into the directory and make executable all .sh files:
+After, go into the directory and make executable all .sh files:

 <pre>
 <code>